-This year, Peer Observation has been implemented.
-This is an excellent opportunity for teacher's to observe and exchange best practices in the classroom.
-This could include everything from effective differentiated instruction delivery methods to classroom management techniques.
+This past year, Peer Observation was implemented.
+This was an excellent opportunity for teacher's to observe and exchange best practices in the classroom.
+This could include a range of areas from effective differentiated instruction delivery methods to classroom management techniques.